 Brain and spinal cord tumors are usually found because of signs or symptoms a person is having.
 If a tumor is suspected, tests will be needed to confirm the diagnosis.

 Your doctor may order one or more imaging tests.
 These tests use x-rays, strong magnets, or radioactive substances to create pictures of the brain and spinal cord.
-The pictures may be looked at by doctors specializing in this field (neurosurgeons, neurologists, and neuroradiologists) as well as by your primary doctor.

 MRI scans are very good for looking at the brain and spinal cord and are considered the best way to look for tumors in these areas.
 The images they provide are usually more detailed than those from CT scans (described below).
-But they do not image the bones of the skull as well as CT scans and therefore may not show the effects of tumors on the skull.
+But they do not pick up the bones of the skull as well as CT scans and therefore may not show the effects of tumors on the skull.

 Magnetic resonance perfusion: For this test, also known as perfusion MRI, a contrast dye is injected quickly into a vein.
 A special type of MR image is then obtained to look at the amount of blood going through different parts of the brain and tumor.
 Tumors often have a bigger blood supply than normal areas of the brain.
 A faster growing tumor may need more blood.

 Perfusion MRI can give doctors an idea of the best place to take a biopsy.
 It can also be used after treatment to help determine if an area that still looks abnormal is remaining tumor or if it is more likely to be scar tissue.